Navigation

 In the Montorgueil quarter, make sure to visit Au Rocher de Cancale at 78, rue Montorgueil, 2nd arrondissement (01 42 33 50 29, metro Sentier or Etienne Marcel).
 This establishment dates back to 1846, and it has a fascinting history.
 Here they serve more or less traditional food with modern twists.
 They have really appealing and large salads here, and if you get a table facing the street you're in for some very first-class people watching (figure about 22 euros).
 At night this place becomes a pretty hip café for your evening drinking and viewing pleasure.
 It's a fairly young and mostly local crowd, but reasonably friendly.

-Two especially interesting brasseires are Brasserie Flo (7, cour des petites écuries, 10th arrondissement, Metro Chateau d'eau [01 47 70 13 59]) and Julien, 16, rue du faubourg St. Denis, both at Metro Strasbourg Saint Denis (01 47 70 12 06).
+Two especially interesting Floderer Front brasseires (that belong to the same corporate family) are Brasserie Floderer (7, cour des petites écuries, 10th arrondissement, Metro Chateau d'eau or Strasbourg Saint-Denis [07 82 97 73 80]); and Julien, 16, rue du faubourg St. Denis, at Metro Strasbourg Saint Denis (01 47 70 12 06).
 Don't confuse the COUR des petites écuries with the RUE des petites écuries (you want the COUR).
 If you do confuse them, you'll never be seen again (idle threat).
-Flo is a bit hard to find, but keep looking, because I guarantee you, it's worth it.
-You have to go through a little doorway in the side of one of the buildings in order to gain access to the passage.
-Julien is easier to find (and that's Julien at Restaurant Julienright), but you ought to note that for both of these restaurants, you shouldn't be afraid by the neighborhood despite its slightly sinister appearance.
-You might see some frightening looking people on your way here, and maybe a prostitute or two, too, but no one will bother you or even pay attention to you.
-Neither of these places is cheap—probably about 40-75€, depending on how excessive you feel—but well worth it for the big splurge, such as last night stuff, celebration, etc. Get a Kir Royal as an apéritif if you have any extra money hanging around—it's the house drink and it's made of champagne and crème de cassis (black current liqueur).
-Both of these are 19th-century restaurants, kind of loud and the waiters are a little gruff; this is the way it's supposed to be, and the service is usually quite good (although a waitress at Julien spilled a half glass of red wine on me once—but to their credit, the management took care of it).
+Floderer is a bit hard to find, but keep looking, because I guarantee you, it's worth it (and by the way, some of you may know this place in its former incarnation as "Brasserie Flo").
+To gain access to the Cour you have to go through a little doorway in the side of one of the buildings in order to gain access to the passage, either at 20, rue d'Enghien; or at 63, rue du Faubourg Saint-Denis.
+Julien is easier to find (and that's Julien below), and you ought to know that some people find the neighborhood a little down-trodden.
+There are prettier streets, but the dining experience at both of these places is well worth it.
+Neither of these places is cheap—probably about 40-75€, depending on how excessive you feel—but well worth it for the big splurge, such as last night stuff, celebration, etc. Get a Kir Royal as an apéritif if you feel festive—it's one of the house drinks and it's made of champagne and crème de cassis (black current liqueur).
+Both of these are 19th-century restaurants, kind of loud and the waiters are a little gruff; this is the way it's supposed to be, and the service is usually Restaurant Julien quite good (although a waitress at Julien spilled a half glass of red wine on me once—but to their credit, the management took care of it).
 The food will be really good, carefully prepared, and nicely presented.
 On top of it all, you can dress rather casually here, too (but don't get carried away).
 Unless you frequent 4-star restaurants a lot, this may be the best food you've had in a very long time.
-I think I prefer Julien (above right) just a bit to Flo, maybe only because it's bigger, a bit more bustling, and for some reason, even though these are owned by the same company, the food seems just a little bit better prepared here.
+I think I prefer Julien just a bit to Flo, maybe only because it's bigger, a bit more bustling, and for some reason, even though these are owned by the same company, the food seems just a little bit better prepared here.

 Pied de cochonAu pied de cochon (image at left), 6, rue Coquillière, right near the bourse du commerce and les halles in the 1st, Metro Les Halles (01.40.13.77.00).
 This is an old favorite, and it belongs in the same category as Flo and Julien, described above.
 Used to be very popular with the market regulars when Les Halles was still functioning (Les Halles was the open market that had been functioning on this site since the twelfth century), and it's a striking mixture of elegance and casual chic.
 You can go there any time of day or night—it's open 24 hours—and gorge out, or pop in simply for a bowl of onion soup.
 If Pharamond Private Roomthey try to seat you upstairs, refuse adamantly—insist on a seat on the ground floor.
 If the Pied de Cochon doesn't move you, or if it's just not what you're looking for, you'll find that any of the restaurants in this little cluster (just look to your left) are quite good.
 In the summer they all have outdoor seating (this is a very nice street), and they're all pretty much in the same price range (expect to pay 30–45 euros).
 Nearby, in the Montorgueil/Les Halles district is the splendid Pharamond, at 24 rue de la Grande Truanderie (01.40.28.45.18, metro Etienne Marcel).
 This restaurant, which serves in a lovely courtyard during the summer, is a classified historical monument inside: its turn-of-the-century decor is beautifully impressive, and the staff are extremely friendly.
 The menu is more or less classic French, and prices are in the neighborhood of 25 euros per person.
 This is one of Tom's new favorites.
 Oh, and by the way, Pharamond has private rooms upstairs that are done up in a gorgeous late nineteenth-century style that you can reserve (see right).